felipelfv/simulation_nonlinear/README.md

 ### 2. Simulations

 Contains all simulation studies and supporting scripts.
+Note that the usage of "results" may sound confusing.
+I realized this after all the simulations were done.
+Inside the folder "Data", results refer to the simulation runs, meaning estimates obtained for each iteration throughout conditions.
+Inside the folder "Results", results in this case refer to the performance metrics (i.e., bias, rmse, coverage, se/sd, etc).

 ```{r}
 Simulations/